Destination Southern Tasmania Board Members

 CLARENCE CITY COUNCIL

 Brendan is the Mayor of the City of Clarence and CEO of the Tasmanian Racing Club.
-He also serves as Chairman of national suicide prevention charity, Parents Beyond Breakup, as Vice President of the South-East Region Development Association, as a Director of Cancer Council Tasmania and as a Non-Executive Director of the Institute of Managers and Leaders Australian New Zealand (IML ANZ).
+He also serves as Vice President of the South-East Region Development Association, as a Director of Cancer Council Tasmania and as a Non-Executive Director of the Institute of Managers and Leaders Australian New Zealand (IML ANZ).
 Brendan holds an MBA and is a Graduate of the Australian Institute of Company Directors Course and is a Fellow of both the Australian Institute of Company Directors and IML ANZ.

 Mayor Michelle Dracoulis